- Medical Cannabis Home

 First, you must get recertified by a participating health care practitioner.

 After you are recertified, you will receive an enrollment email with your application link.
-Complete or update your application and pay the annual registration fee.
+Complete or update your application.

 The Office of Medical Cannabis processes all applications in the order they are received.
 It can take up to 30 days for review.
 Once your application is approved, you will receive an email that states your enrollment in the program is extended for another year.